-We cannot assure you that the market and consumers will accept our product candidates.
-If they do not, we will be unable to generate significant revenues from our product candidates and our business, financial condition and results of operations will be materially adversely affected.
+We cannot assure you that the market and consumers will accept our products or product candidates.
+If they do not, we will be unable to generate significant revenues from our products or product candidates and our business, financial condition and results of operations will be materially adversely affected.

-The commercial success of our ProBiora3, MU1140 antibiotic product candidate, other possible antibiotic product candidates and our other product candidates and technologies will depend in part on market acceptance by consumers.
+The commercial success of our ProBiora3 products, our MU1140 and homologs antibiotic product candidates, and any of our other product candidates and technologies, will depend in part on market acceptance by consumers.
 Biopharmaceutical companies have received substantial support from the scientific community, regulatory agencies and many governmental officials in the United States and internationally.
 Future scientific developments, media coverage and political events may diminish such support.
 Public attitudes may be influenced by claims that health products are unsafe for consumption or pose unknown risks to the environment or to traditional social or economic practices.
 Securing governmental approvals for, and consumer confidence in, such products poses numerous challenges, particularly outside the United States.
 The market success of product candidates developed by biopharmaceutical companies could be delayed or impaired in certain geographical areas as a result.
 Products based on our product candidates may compete with a number of traditional dental therapies and drugs manufactured and marketed by major pharmaceutical companies and biotechnology companies.
 Market acceptance of products based on our product candidates will depend on a number of factors including potential advantage over alternative treatment methods.
 We can offer you no assurance that dentists, physicians, patients or the medical and dental communities in general will accept and utilize products developed from our product candidates.
 If they do not, we may be unable to generate significant revenues from our product candidates and our business, financial condition and results of operations will be materially adversely affected.